Driving to Norway from UK: Best Routes & Top Tips

 There is a sophisticated and comprehensive toll system in Norway.

-You will know you’re on a toll road by the signage of a camera and wifi, but it’s safe to assume if you’re on a major main road, or in a city, it will be a toll road.
+You will know you’re on a toll road by the signage of a camera and wifi, but it’s safe to assume if you’re on a major main road or in a city, it will be a toll road.

 The sign is sometimes accompanied by another sign with the cost for that stretch of road, but it’s almost impossible to keep a tally of costs.

-1. Flyt is one of the user-friendly options on the list and we would recommend them.
+• Flyt is one of the user-friendly options on the list and we would recommend them.
 Their tag covers you for toll roads, bridges, tunnels and some fjord ferries in Norway and you are invoiced by email monthly in arrears.

-1. If you want an electronic tag to cover you for Sweden and Denmark as well, EasyGo operate this scheme and using it gives a discount on both the Strebaelt and Oresund Bridges when linked up with a BroPas account.
+• If you want an electronic tag to cover you for Sweden and Denmark as well, EasyGo operates this scheme and using it gives a discount on both the Strebaelt and Oresund Bridges when linked up with a BroPas account.
 EasyGo don’t actually issue the tags themselves, you need to use one of their operators such as the Oresund Consortium.
 The EasyGo tag is only worth doing if you’re planning to cross to Norway over the Danish bridges and/or travel in Sweden.

-If you don’t register, you will be identified via ANPR and will receive a bill in the post from Epass24 with an assumed class and emissions category, and a charge for not registering.
+• If you don’t register, you will be identified via ANPR and will receive a bill in the post from Epass24 with an assumed class and emissions category and a charge for not registering.

-There is no manual way of paying tolls whilst travelling Norway, other than on the Atlantic Ocean Road stretch and the Alesund Tunnel.
+• There is no manual way of paying tolls whilst travelling Norway, other than on the Atlantic Ocean Road stretch and the Alesund Tunnel.

 Fjord Ferries

 From time to time, especially on Norwegian scenic routes, you will need to take a car ferry across a fjord.
-This is not a fjord cruise, but a quick crossing designed to get you from one place to the other as fast as possible, a bit like public transport.
+This is not a fjord cruise but a quick crossing designed to get you from one place to the other as fast as possible, a bit like public transport.

 There are generally two car ferries passing each other in the middle, and the operation of getting vehicles on and off is pretty slick.

 Usually, the ticket seller will come to your vehicle with a mobile card device and dispenser.
-Tickets cost around NKR100 or €10 for most regular ferry crossings, or use your electronic toll tag to pay.
+Tickets cost around NKR100 or €10 for most regular ferry crossings or use your electronic toll tag to pay.

 ferry from Spain to Morocco